nielsenjared/nielsenjared.github.io/content/blog/goals/index.md

 According to a [study conducted in 2009](https://onlinelibrary.wiley.com/doi/abs/10.1002/ejsp.674), it takes the average individual 66 days to form a habit.

+Did you already abandon your New Year's resolution?

-If you set a New Year's resolution and already abandoned it, you quit too soon!
+If so, you quit too soon.

-And that's okay!
+And that's okay.

 New Year's resolutions are 🐎💩.

 But don't wait until January 1st of next year to start again.

-TODO
+How about now?

 The following are resources to aid you on your journey of setting and achieving your goals: